koendv/retroleds/README.md

           HDSP-2122           HDSP-2121 HDSP-2123

 Any character received on the serial port is shown on the LED display.
-The display provides a very complete ASCII character set, including accented characters.
+The display provides a very complete ASCII character set, including accented characters, Japanese Katakana and Cyrillic.

 Optionally, a PS/2 keyboard can be connected.
 Any key typed on the keyboard is sent to the serial port.